 At Salam Immigration, we’ve observed that clients with well-prepared documentation, clear proof of a shared life, and experienced guidance are far more likely to succeed.
 The bar for proving your relationship as an unmarried couple is higher than for married or civil partners, simply because the burden of proof is greater.

-To make sense of the unmarried partner visa UK success rate in 2025, you first need a clear understanding of the eligibility criteria set by UK Visas and Immigration (UKVI).
-Meeting these requirements is not optional — it’s the foundation on which your application stands or falls.
+To make sense of the unmarried partner visa UK success rate in 2026, you first need a clear understanding of the eligibility criteria set by UK Visas and Immigration (UKVI).
+Meeting these requirements is the foundation on which your application stands or falls.

 Relationship Requirement